-- 1 At the command line, enter: - simBiologyModelAnalyzer("tumor_growth_fitPKPD.sbproj"); - SimBiology Model Analyzer opens.
-In the Browser pane, the Models folder contains the Tumor Growth Model and the Data1 folder contains the experimental data along with the dosing information. - 3 Classify the data columns so that such variable classifications can be used by the Fit program later in the example.
-The app performs automatic classifications as appropriate (such as the ID, Time, Dose columns).
-But for the measured response data columns such as CentralConc, you need to manually classify them as the dependent variables.
-To do so, first open the data sheet as follows.
-In the Browser pane, expand the Data1 folder and double-click Datasheet1. - 4 In the Data1 table, double-click Classification under CentralConc.
+- 1 Open the SimBiology Model Analyzer app by typing simBiologyModelAnalyzer at the command line or by clicking the app icon on the Apps tab. - 2 On the Home tab of the app, select Open. - 3 Navigate to the folder matlabroot\examples\simbio\data\. matlabroot is the folder where you have installed MATLAB.
+Select the project file named tumor_growth_fitPKPD.sbproj.
+In the Browser pane, the Models folder contains the Tumor Growth Model and the Data1 folder contains the experimental data. - 4 Classify the measured responses of the data as the dependent variables.
+In the Browser pane, expand the Data1 folder and double-click Datasheet1. - In the Data1 table, double-click Classification under CentralConc.
 Select dependent.
 Repeat the same process for PeripheralConc and TumorWeight.
-You can leave the k1 and Cl_Central columns unset.
+Now all the data columns have proper classifications and the data is ready for use.